-5. Shoes
+3.5 Shoes

-- a.
-The soles may be either smooth or have soft or hard rubber cleats. - b.
-No metal cleats are allowed in any division at any level of play. - c.
-No hard plastic, nylon or polyurethane spikes similar to a metal sole and heel plate are allowed. - d.
-Shoes with detachable cleats that screw onto the shoe are not allowed; however, shoes with detachable cleats that screw into the shoe are allowed.
+- 3.5.1 The soles may be either smooth or have soft or hard rubber cleats. - 3.5.2 No metal cleats are allowed in any division at any level of play. - 3.5.3 No hard plastic, nylon or polyurethane spikes similar to a metal sole and heel plate are allowed. - 3.5.4 Shoes with detachable cleats that screw onto the shoe are not allowed; however, shoes with detachable cleats that screw into the shoe are allowed.

-Effect: Section 5: Failure to comply with the provisions of Section 5, after a warning from the umpire, shall result in the ejection of the player from the game.
+Effect: After a warning from the umpire, shall result in the ejection of the player from the game.

-6. Protective Equipment
+3.6 Protective Equipment